welikepie/event-handler/README.md

             This is multiline markdown.
             The two spaces at the beginning are mandatory.
             Otherwise Jekyll breaks.
 It's sad.

+###On creating Series###
+Series are to reside in their own folder with a seriesconf.yaml file.
+This file should contain the following;

+    prettyname : "London JS Night AngularJS Night Classes" description : |
+      LondonJS night classes are classes designed to teach you stuff.

+"prettyname" is the name which is used as the title for the series page while "description" is the description used for the series page.

 ##Forms, Form Validation and Form Server##